-Details of Violation Period of violation Penalty/disciplinary actions Penalty/disciplinary action in case of repeated violation Delay / Non submission of Preliminary audit/ATR / Follow on audit report as recommended by the auditor in case of cyber security and cyber resilience audit report.
-From 1 st day to 7 th day: Charges Rs.
+Details of Violation Period of violation Penalty/disciplinary actions Penalty/disciplinaryaction in case of repeated violation From 1st day to 7th day: Charges Rs.
 1,500/- per day for Non QSB & Rs.
 3,000/- per day for QSB from the due date till first 7 calendar days or submission of report, whichever is earlier.
-In case of a repeat instance by the Member, levy of applicable monetary penalty along with an escalation of 50%.
-From 8 th day to 21 st day: Charges of Rs.
+In case of a repeat instance by the Trading Member, levy of applicable monetary penalty along with an escalation of 50%.
+Delay /Non- Submission of Preliminary audit /Corrective Action Taken Report From 8th day to 21st day: Charges of Rs.
 2,500/- per day for Non QSB & Rs.
 5,000/- per day for QSB from 8th calendar day after the due date to 21st calendar day or submission of report, whichever is earlier.
-Levy of applicable monetary penalty along With an escalation of 50%.
-From 22 nd day onwards: In case of non-submission of report till 21st calendar days, new client registration shall be prohibited and notice of 7 calendar days for disablement of trading facility till submission of report, shall be issued.
-The disablement notice issued to the member will be shared with all the Exchanges for information.
-After 28 th day: In case of non-submission of report by 28th calendar day, Member shall be disabled in all segments till submission of report.
+Levy of applicable monetary penalty along with an escalation of 50%. , , From 22nd day onwards: In case of non-submission of report till 21st calendar days, new client registration shall be prohibited and notice of 7 calendar days for disablement of trading facility till submission of report, shall be issued.
+The disablement notice issued to the Trading Member will be shared with all the Exchanges for information.
+After 28th day: In case of non-submission of re Trading Member shall be disabled of report.

 Further, trading members are also required to submit closure status of all the non-Compliances reported in Cyber Audit by submitting Corrective Action Taken Report (ATR) i.e., within 3 months from the due date of submission of Preliminary Audit Report.
-In order to ensure strict adherence for closure of non-Compliances within the prescribed timelines, following penalty as provided in Table - B shall be Applicable for each High/Medium/Low risk non-compliance, which has not been closed in ATR as per prescribed timelines.
+In order to ensure strict adherence for closure of non-Compliances within the prescribed timelines, following penalty as provided in

+Table - B shall be Applicable for each High/Medium/Low risk non-compliance, which has not been closed in ATR as per prescribed timelines.